-The PVC single-ply membrane is manufactured through an extruding process.
-Two layers of PVC sheet are laminated together with knit scrim reinforcement between.
-The polyester scrim is knit onsite at the manufacturing plant.
-The extruder manufactures master rolls of material which are then cut to length into smaller rolls.
-Internal offspec scraps and edge trim cut from rolls during manufacturing are ground and compounded back into other processes; no external scrap is used in the membrane.
-Any off-spec or surplus scrap is sent to the Duro-Last sister company, Oscoda Plastics®, where it is recycled into concrete expansion joints.
+The PVC single-ply membrane is manufactured through a calendering process to make the PVC sheet.
+A knit scrim reinforcement is laminated between two layers of PVC film.
+The scrim is knitted onsite at the manufacturing plant.
+During the calendering process, edge trim is cut off and re-melted in the calender.
+Internal off-spec scraps cut from rolls during the inspection are ground and compounded back into the PVC formulation; this is a closed-loop process as no external scrap is used in the membrane.
+Any contaminated or surplus scrap is sent to a sister company, Oscoda Plastics®, where it is made into resilient flooring, walkway pads, and concrete expansion joints.

 The purchased electricity used at the facility is primarily used by process equipment like the calender, laminator, extruder, and roll converters.
 The laminator uses an electrostatic precipitator, a particulate collection device that removes aerosol plasticizers released during manufacturing.
 There is also a 1,110,000 BTU capacity 2.2.2 induced draft crossflow cooling tower.
 Natural gas supplied to the plant is used by IR heaters on the extruder and laminators and space conditioning, while propane is used by fork trucks to internally transport products and materials.
 The calender equipment uses a small amount of water as non-contact cooling water.
 The water does not come into contact with any chemicals; therefore, there is little to no risk of contamination.
 VOC emissions from the manufacturing process are calculated based on the amount of product manufactured and stack testing that took place when the equipment was installed.
-Minimal VOCs are produced during manufacturing which exempts the extruder from requiring any pollution abatement equipment.
 Figure 2 represents the inputs, outputs, and processes within the system boundary.